Ras Nouadhibou

 Ras Nouadhibou (رأس نواذيبو) is a 60 km peninsula or headland divided by the border between Mauritania and Western Sahara on the African coast of the Atlantic Ocean.
-It is internationally known as Cabo Blanco in Spanish or Cap Blanc in French (both meaning "White Headland").
+Since colonial times, it has internationally been known as Cabo Blanco in Spanish or Cap Blanc in French (both meaning "White Headland").

-In the 14th and 15th centuries, fishing activities carried out from the nearby Canary Islands, by Spanish fishermen, inspired Spain to develop an interest in the desert coast of what is today called Western Sahara.

-Cabo Blanco, in the Atlantic Ocean, is the only place in the world where Mediterranean monk seals form a true colony.
-In 1997, two-thirds of the colony died off, but there has been gradual recovery since.

-Although it is not the westernmost point of Africa, due to the Earth's curvature it is significantly more northern despite a similar longitude than Cap-Vert, the actual westernmost point of the mainland continent, meaning that the peninsula actually is the westernmost solar point – the last place in Africa where the sun sets.

 Geography

 The headland forms the western limit of Dakhlet Nouadhibou Bay.

-This thin stretch of land is divided between Mauritania and Western Sahara.
-On the western side lies the ghost town of La Güera; on the eastern side, less than 1 mi from the border, lies Mauritania's Nouadhibou (formerly Port Etienne).
+It is divided between Mauritania and Western Sahara.
+On the western side lies the ghost town of La Güera; on the eastern side, less than 1 mi from the border, lies Mauritania's second-largest city Nouadhibou (formerly Port Etienne).
+Although it is not the westernmost point of Africa, due to the Earth's tilt it is at least twice a year the last place in Africa where the sun sets.

+Environment

+Birds

+The headland has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of wintering water birds, including ruddy turnstones, slender-billed and lesser black-backed gulls, and Caspian and Sandwich terns.